 The weather can vary considerably in Scotland.
 You need to be really tolerant of both heat and cold and not averse to getting wet.
 You need to have a good set of waterproofs - jacket and trousers and water proof boots that you do not mind getting mud on.
 Fashion rainwear is not suitable.

 We will involve you in other tasks that are required when you are a guest, such as cooking, baking, laundry and cleaning up after meals and helping to keep your own room and the shared areas of the house clean.

 We also offer working student placements for people wishing to learn more about horse behaviour and training where you would receive education in the basics of animal training and practical opportunities to learn how to train horses in exchange for additional hours of help.
 This does not include riding.

 We are really flexible about days off and we try to ensure that helpers get the chance to see the local area and experience the culture, if they want to.

 You need to be confident to attempt practical tasks even when you don't have the skills yet.
 You need to be able to listen carefully and follow simple instructions, have a good go at something and ask for clarification if you aren't sure exactly what to do or want to check you are doing it right.

 You are someone who is doing workaway to use your muscles and make new friends and really experience the culture, not just to have somewhere to stay and do a bit of light help while you travel.
 You want to meet people and get to know them and to get to know the local area.

-You are the kind of person who builds rapport with people easily by being actively interested in them and by sharing information about yourself.
+You are the kind of person who make a big effort to build rapport with people by being actively interested in them and by sharing information about yourself.
 Your friends would describe you as chatty, open and honest and genuine.

 You’re a natural volunteer.
 You don’t stand around doing nothing while someone else is working, or wait to be asked to do something - you offer or you ask what needs doing next.
 If you don’t know how to do something, you are likely to say “If you show me how you want this done, I reckon I could do that”.